eic/east/docs/_content/installation.md

 start the build procedure from scratch.
 * During the build process certain files will be downloaded automatically from remote servers, so make sure your computer is online at that time.
-* If the install path is in a folder to which the user doesn't have _write_ access (e.g. under "opt"), one may need to use root/chown or `sudo` to get necessary privileges.
+* If the __install path__ is in a folder to which the user doesn't have _write_ access (e.g. under "opt"), one may need to use root/chown or `sudo` to get necessary privileges.
+* There is a [post-installation step](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/postinstall.html){:target="_blank"} that should be followed to set the environment variables important for Geant4 operation.

 ### CMake options